Azrulfikri/Contact-Lens-Lot-Prediction/README.md

 There is a need for a reliable predictive model to estimate lot output based on detailed batch history, particularly considering factors like variable storage times.
 ## 3. Goal / Objective

-Primary Goal: Develop a machine learning regression model to accurately predictTotal_Pass_Lens_Lot(count) for a 6-batch production lot.
+Primary Goal: Develop a machine learning regression model to accurately predict Total_Pass_Lens_Lot (count) for a 6-batch production lot.
 Methodology Goal: Compare the predictive performance of modeling using aggregated lot-level features versus modeling using granular batch-level features (with aggregated predictions).
 Performance Goal: Achieve a high R-squared (>0.85, achieved 0.925) and low MAE/RMSE on the test set for lot output prediction using the best identified approach.
 Identify key batch-level features driving prediction accuracy.
 ## 4. Data

 Utilized **simulated data** (Python, Pandas, NumPy) reflecting multi-stage batch production, based on realistic process flows and domain expertise.
-Generated features for **individual batches** including:Power,Mould_Line,Storage_Duration_Days, upstream QC results (Mould_Dimension_QC_Result,Filling_QC_Result),Monomer_Lot_Number, andMould_In_Count.
+Generated features for **individual batches** including: Power, Mould_Line, Storage_Duration_Days, upstream QC results (Mould_Dimension_QC_Result, Filling_QC_Result), Monomer_Lot_Number, and Mould_In_Count.
-SimulatedLens_Pass_Countper batch was influenced by factors like storage duration (>180 days), low power range (-2.50D to 0.00D), and upstream QC results, targeting realistic batch yields (typically 70-95%).
+Simulated Lens_Pass_Count per batch was influenced by factors like storage duration (>180 days), low power range (-2.50D to 0.00D), and upstream QC results, targeting realistic batch yields (typically 70-95%).
-Batches were programmatically grouped into 'Lots' of 6 based on sharedPowerto prepare data for Lot ID-based splitting and final evaluation.
+Batches were programmatically grouped into 'Lots' of 6 based on sharedPower to prepare data for Lot ID-based splitting and final evaluation.
-The **batch-levelLens_Pass_Count** served as the target variable for the primary modeling approach (Approach 2).
+The **batch-level Lens_Pass_Count** served as the target variable for the primary modeling approach (Approach 2).
-The **Lot-levelTotal_Pass_Lens_Lot** (sum of batch pass counts) served as the target for the alternative modeling approach (Approach 1) and the final evaluation metric.
+The **Lot-level Total_Pass_Lens_Lot** (sum of batch pass counts) served as the target for the alternative modeling approach (Approach 1) and the final evaluation metric.
 ## 5. Methodology / Workflow

 **Data Simulation:** Generated batch-level data with realistic dependencies.